What is IP Reputation & 6 Ways to Improve It

 IP Reputation is a score assigned to an internet protocol (IP) address based on its past activities, and it reflects the trust level associated with that IP address among internet service providers (ISPs) and email service providers.

-Just like individuals or businesses build reputations based on their actions, an IP address accumulates a reputation score based on factors such as the quality and quantity of emails sent, compliance with best practices, and how recipients interact with those emails.
+Just like individuals or businesses build reputations based on their actions, an IP address accumulates a reputation score based on factors such as the quality and quantity of emails sent via that IP address, compliance with best practices, and how recipients interact with those emails.

 Why is IP reputation important?